I Promised Myself

-"I Promised Myself" is a song written and originally performed by English singer Nick Kamen.
+"I Promised Myself" is a song written and originally performed by British English singer Nick Kamen.
 Originally released on his album Move Until We Fly (1990), it was released as a single in the same year and, as a remix in 2004.
-The original version achieved success in Europe, including Austria and Sweden where it topped the charts.
+The original version achieved success in numerous countries, including Austria and Sweden where it topped the charts, although did not reach the top 40 in his native country.
 It has been covered multiple times by artists such as Dead or Alive, A-Teens and Basshunter.